 They emit a red wavelength light, ideal for flowering, fruiting and root growth.
 These luminaires use high-pressure sodium vapors to generate light.
 They emit a wider color spectrum in contrast with low-pressure sodium lights.
 Their light is also more intense.

 Tips for Growing Plants Indoors with Artificial Light

 As you can see, artificial lights can replace natural sunlight and provide so many beneficial effects to plants.
 They can help plants to grow faster and stronger.
 In addition, they can make them more resistant to survive in low-mineral soils.

-However, using artificial lights on indoor gardening goes beyond than just placing a light bulb near a pot plant.
-You must follow certain guidelines to get the best results.
+However, using artificial lights on indoor gardening goes beyond just placing a light bulb near a pot plant.
+You must place the plants in the right place to make your home look aesthetic too.
+Follow certain guidelines to get the best results.
 Here are some of them:

 - Red wavelength lights, such as incandescent bulbs, tend to emit so much heat.
 So, you must place them at a certain distance from the plants to not burn them.
 A safe distance of 3 feet is more than enough to provide optimum light and temperature.

 - Blue wavelength lights, such as fluorescent tubes, are cold lights and can be placed at 10-12 inches without burning risks.

 - To avoid considerable loss of light, it’s recommended to place mirrors under the plant.
 This way, the reflected light penetrates the plant’s foliage.

 - Artificial lighting must be applied in controlled periods of 12-16 hours.
 The exposure time varies according to the type of plant.